ValveSoftware/Dota-2/README.md

 Reporting Issues
 ----------------

-If you encounter a bug while using Dota 2 Reborn, first search the [issue list](https://github.com/ValveSoftware/Dota-2/issues) to see if it has already been reported.
+If you encounter a bug while using Dota 2, first search the [issue list](https://github.com/ValveSoftware/Dota-2/issues) to see if it has already been reported.
 Include closed issues in your search.
 If your issue has been reported, please upvote the issue by clicking the "Add Reaction" button (smiley face with a plus sign) on the top post and adding a thumbs up.
 Voting helps us determine which issues are important to users without cluttering the bug database.

-Note: Comments do not count as votes.
+***Note:*** Comments do not count as votes.

 If it has not been reported, create a new issue with at least the following information: